callous-youth/callous-youth.github.io/_publications/2025-12-5-paper-title-number-11.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-12-5-paper-title-number-11
 excerpt: 'Abstract—In recent years, there has been a surge of machine learning applications developed with hierarchical structure, which can be approached from Bi-Level Optimization (BLO) perspective.
 However, most existing gradient-based methods overlook the interdependence between hyper-gradient calculation and Lower-Level (LL) iterative trajectory, focusing solely on the former.
 Consequently, convergence theory is constructed with restrictive LL assumptions, which are often challenging to satisfy in real-world scenarios.
-In this work, we thoroughly analyze the constructed iterative trajectory, and highlight two deficiencies, including empirically chosen initialization and default use of entire trajectory for hyper-gradient calculation.
-To address these issues, ...'
+In this work, ...'
 date: 2025-12-5
 venue: 'Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI)'
 # slidesurl: 'http://academicpages.github.io/files/slides1.pdf'